Founders & Directors

 Malcolm Govender, M.A., Head of School

 Malcolm began his education career through diverse teaching and administrative roles in both private schools and nonprofits, all of which have afforded him the opportunity to collaborate with a diverse group of student learners to meet the common goal of increasing student achievement and well-being.
 His educational philosophy is based on the belief that all students can learn, given a positive and innovative learning environment, strong and knowledgeable leadership, a committed and focused educational team, and an encouraging community.
 He received a bachelor’s degree in political science from Hunter College in New York City and a master’s degree in Asia Pacific Studies from the University of San Francisco.
-He's looking forward to supporting and engaging students this year as Associate Head of School and leading the campus Leadership and Maker club.
+He enjoys supporting and engaging students as Head of School and leading the campus Leadership and Maker club.

 Jane received her undergraduate degree in theatre from Northwestern University.
 She worked professionally for ten years on stage before obtaining a master’s degree from Union Theological Seminary in New York City.
 Jane was the high school secretary at the East Bay Waldorf School for eight years before joining Tilden’s Albany campus in January of 2010 as the student affairs coordinator.
 She has been working at the Walnut Creek campus since September of 2014.Jane Muller, M.A., Academic Support Coordinator & Registrar